zearp/OptiHack/text/BIOS_STUFF.md

 Once back in Windows it is time to flash the modified BIOS file.
 Copy ```mod_bios.bin``` to the ```\Intel ME System Tools v9.1 r7\Flash Programming Tool\WIN64```.

-Navigate to the same folder in a PowerShell running as admin, and execute ```.\fptw64.exe -bios -f mod_bios.bin```.
+Navigate to the same folder in a PowerShell running as admin, and execute ```.\fptw64.exe -f mod_bios.bin```.
 It will start the process right away.
 Once it's finished execute ``` .\fptw64.exe -greset```.
 The machine will now reboot and it is recommended to enter the BIOS and load the factor defaults.
 Make sure you set things up correctly for your hackingtosh config too.
 Like legacy roms etc. Save and exit the BIOS.

+> Note: If you only modified the BIOS and didn't update/add AMT/KVM you can use ```.\fptw64.exe -bios -f mod_bios.bin``` instead to only flash the BIOS region.
+IF you only added AMT/KVM you can use ```.\fptw64.exe -me -f mod_bios.bin``` to only flash the ME region.

 Enjoy your newly modified and updated BIOS.
 Feels good right?